MRC-CLIMB/docs/docs/getting-started/how-to-register.md

 Primary users should head over to the [Bryn registration page](https://bryn.climb.ac.uk/user/register/) to get started.

-To add secondary users to a team, please see [inviting users to your team]()
+To add secondary users to a team, please see [inviting users to your team]().

 <!-- prettier-ignore -->
 !!! warning